vberezinbadger/hentaiterminal/README.md

-## Introducing Hentai Terminal Beta!
+## Introducing Hentai Terminal!

 ### What's it?
 Hentai Terminal Beta - is a multifunctional terminal shell based on hentai Bash Subsystem, which emulates its virtual environment.
 You can also work with Windows features and more.
-The version for testers usually has more functions than the release build (Release channel).

 ### Supported Systems
 A Windows version is currently being developed and supported, but we will soon start developing a Linux version.